DFL-TORO: A One-Shot Demonstration Framework for Learning Time-Optimal Robotic Manufacturing Tasks: Validation Experiments

+To show the performance of the Refinement Phase in locally slowing down the timing of $\bm{q}_f(t)$ and capturing meaningful tolerance values, we use $\bm{q}_f(t)$ from RT1 and pass it through the Refinement Phase to slow down the trajectory toward its end.
+In this experiment, we acquire $C(t)$ through teleoperated feedback.
+It is expected that the Refinement Phase modifies the timing law of $\bm{q}_f(t)$ to slow it down proportional to the teleoperated brake command $C(t)$.
+Moreover, the extracted tolerance bounds are expected to be narrower towards the end of the motion, relative to the intensity $C(t)$.
+Besides lowering tolerances in these portions, we assign maximum tolerance when $C(t)=0$, providing more freedom for the Trajectory Generation module to adapt the motion.

-Given $C(t)$, the progression of $s(t)$, $s_r(t)$ and $R(t)$ (using \eqref{eq:filterC}) are depicted in Fig. \ref{fig:srt} (stage (D)).
+Given $C(t)$, the progression of $s(t)$ and $s_r(t)$ are calculated via \eqref{eq:st} and \eqref{eq:s_r} throughout the refinement and shown in Fig. \ref{fig:srt}.
 Initially, without any command, $s(t)$ and $s_r(t)$ overlap, leaving the timing law unchanged.
 Upon receiving the command at $t^*$, $s_r(t)$ progression changes to slow down the motion and thus extend execution time.
 This revised mapping leads to the derivation of $\tau_i^r$ using \eqref{eq:tau_i_r}.
-Also, we extract $\epsilon_p^i$ and $\epsilon_\theta^i$ via \eqref{eq:tol}.
-Fig. \ref{fig:fine_tune} shows $x_f^r(t) \in p_f^r(t)$, the fine-tuned trajectory (stage (E)).
-The tolerance range is adjusted to be more precise towards the end of reaching, where slow speed was commanded, shown in Fig. \ref{fig:srt}.
-Moreover, to showcase the velocity adjustment effect on the trajectory's timing law, we present the distribution of $y_{w_i}$ over the trajectory before and after refinement.
+Also, we extract $\bm{\epsilon}_p^i$ and $\epsilon_\theta^i$ via \eqref{eq:tol}.

+With the extracted information, The fine-tuned trajectory $\bm{p}_f^r(t) = [x_f^r(t), y_f^r(t), z_f^r(t)]^T$ is calculated and shown in Fig. \ref{fig:fine_tune}.
+In Fig. \ref{fig:refined}, The tolerance range is adjusted to be more precise towards the end of reaching, where slow speed was commanded.
+Moreover, to showcase the velocity adjustment effect on the trajectory's timing law, we present the distribution of $\bm{\mathfrak{p}}_{w_i}=[x_{w_i}, y_{w_i}, z_{w_i}]^T$ over the trajectory before and after refinement in Fig. \ref{fig:wps}.
 Evidently, the waypoints are stretched towards the end of the task.
 It is also noticeable that while the timing law of the beginning of the trajectory is left unchanged during refinement, the waypoint distribution does not overlap.
-This is due to the fact that since the tolerance values are increased from $\epsilon_p^d$ to $\epsilon_p^{max}$, as in \eqref{eq:tol}, the optimizer has managed to find a faster trajectory to traverse these waypoints.
-Fig. \ref{fig:tols} shows the effect of increasing tolerance values in RT2, which leads to a 15\% reduction in cycle time and a 50\% improvement in reducing the maximum jerk.
+This is due to the fact that since the tolerance values are increased from $\bm{\epsilon}_p^d$ to $\bm{\epsilon}_p^{max}$, as in \eqref{eq:tol}, the optimizer has managed to find a faster trajectory to traverse these waypoints.